Dynamic Properties

 Set Property (Entity)

-Sets a specified property to a value targeted to a specific entity.
+Sets a specified property to a value targeted to a specific entity or player.

 Get Player instance first: